top of page

 • Your name and contact information.

 Why is the person nominated?
-Relate information on all or some of the following criteria, along with dates, and description of:
+Relate information on all or some of the following criteria, along with dates and descriptions of:

-• What you most admire about the nominee’s work and in what specific social justice area they have been involved.
+· What you most admire about the nominee’s work and in what specific social justice areas they have been involved.

-• How nominee has developed, or has strengthened an institution.
+· How the nominee has developed or has strengthened an institution.

-• How nominee has challenged the status quo.
+· How the nominee has challenged the status quo.

 Submitting your Nomination:

-You may submit your nomination by (1) putting it in a sealed envelope addressed to the Rheiner Award Committee and place it in the church office mail box; or (2) mailing it to Rheiner Award Committee, First Unitarian Universalist Society of San Francisco, 1187 Franklin Street, SF 94109; or (3) emailing it to the Rheiner Cmte chair at doloresmp@gmail.com.
+You may submit your nomination by (1) putting it in a sealed envelope addressed to the Rheiner Award Committee and place it in the office mail box; or (2) mailing it to Rheiner Award Committee, First Unitarian Universalist Society of San Francisco, 1187 Franklin Street, SF, CA. 94109; or (3) emailing it to the Rheiner Cmte chair (here).
 Thank you!

 Rheiner Award Cmte chair: Dolores Perez Heilbrondoloresmp@gmail.com

-Committee members include: Bob Bacon, David Jones, Mary Jane Mikuriya, Rochelle Fortier Nwadibia, Jan Oringer, Howard Oringer, and Julia Wald.
+Cmte members include: Bob Bacon, David Jones, Lori Lai, Mary Jane Mikuriya, Rochelle Fortier, Jan Oringer, Howard Oringer and Julia Wald.

 PREVIOUS AWARDEES